FutureMobilityLab/FML_AutonomousCar/README.md

 ## Build ROS2 Workspace

-**IMPORTANT!!!: Before you continue, reboot the system change into the FML repo directory and then run the following command.**
+**IMPORTANT!!!: Before you continue, reboot the system and change into the FML repo directory and then run the following command.**

-then run ...
 ```
 colcon build
 ```

 ## Post Install Preparation
+This project uses the I2C protocol to communicate with most of its sensors and actuators.
+Raspberry Pi 4 Model B has dedicated I2C pins (GPIO 2 & 3, a.k.a. pins 3 & 5).
 Check USB/I2C authority, and update write access if not permitted (generally it will not be):
 ```
 ls -l /dev |grep ttyUSB && ls -l /dev |grep i2c-1